 HLTAID011 Provide first aid

-This qualification will be delivered over 24 weeks for full-time students.
+This qualification will be delivered over 24 weeks to 52 weeks.
 A mandatory work placement of at least 120 hours to be completed.
 Students course duration will vary depending upon their pre-existing knowledge, prior skills and experiences.
-A student can go up to 52 weeks as a part time study.

 This course will be delivered using a blended methodology.
-The delivery strategy used in this methodology is a combination of distance learning, online modules supported by trainer contact, self-study, face to face, simulation and practical at college premises.
+The delivery strategy used in this methodology is a combination of onsite learning and online modules supported by trainer contact, self-study, face to face (on-site and real-time online), simulation and practical at college premises.
 Majority of the training to be delivered will be divided between a classroom or workplace environment and an online environment.

 Recognition Prior Learning (RPL)